algorandfoundation/algokit-utils-ts/docs/capabilities/amount.md

 ### Extracting a value from `AlgoAmount`

-The `AlgoAmount` class has methods to return algos and microAlgos:
+The `AlgoAmount` class has methods to return Algos and microAlgos:

 - `amount.algos()` - Returns the value in Algos
 - `amount.microAlgos()` - Returns the value in microAlgos